 - Difficulty sleeping (on top of the sleep deprivation that already comes with caring for a newborn)

 These symptoms typically last no longer than a few weeks.
 For some new mothers, however, the symptoms can be more severe and continue for months if left untreated.
-About 10-15% of new mothers meet criteria for Major Depressive Disorder with Peripartum Onset, often referred to as “Postpartum Depression” or PDD.
+About 10-15% of new mothers meet the criteria for Major Depressive Disorder with Peripartum Onset, often referred to as “Postpartum Depression” or PDD.

 Symptoms of PDD include: